Press Releases

 JEANNOT MERSCH president of FEVR said:”Road victims throughout the world owe a debt of gratitude to Dr Krug for recognizing the importance to them of having their loss and suffering acknowledged and for being instrumental in promoting FEVR’s World Day to it becoming the UN’s World Day.
 Road victim and road safety NGOs are also grateful to Dr Krug for his annual World Day message.”

-BRIGITTE CHAUDHRY, the author of the WDR website, former FEVR president and coordinator of the Brussels NGO declaration**, who also promoted the World Day from 1993, said: “The fact that the Sustainable Development Goal includes the 50% target for reducing road deaths & injuries increases our hope it may be achieved.
+BRIGITTE CHAUDHRY, the author of the WDR website, former FEVR president and coordinator of the Brussels NGO declaration**, who also promoted the World Day from 1993, said“The fact that the Sustainable Development Goal includes the 50% target for reducing road deaths & injuries increases our hope it may be achieved.
 But we must remember that even this ambitious target means that thousands of deaths and injuries are actually accepted, even expected — something unthinkable for deaths and injuries from other causes!
 As road victim advocates we demand at least due provisions for those expected casualties.”

 We also want to thank the FIA Foundation for their financial support, MAPFRE Fundacion for having produced this year’s video and all who share and help promote #WDoR2017.